ashika-verma/transiter/docs/src/tour.md

 ```

 Otherwise, just create new empty database in your preexisting Postgres instance
-  and have your connection details handy.
+  and have your connection details ready.

 Transiter is written in Go.
 With Go installed and Postgres running, the Transiter server is launched using: